blackberry/Community/Cascades.md

 {% include common-defs.md %}

 ### Description
-Framework to Build Fuild BlackBerry 10 Native Apps,
+Framework to Build Fuild BlackBerry 10 Native Apps.
+Cascades leverages the Qt object model, event model, and threading model, using QtCore, QtXML, QtSql, QtNetwork and QtSensors.
+The UI framework it based on an scene graph model and can be programmed at the C++ or QML level.
+Cascades includes a rich set of core and advanced controls and is OpenGL-accelerated.

 Cascades was previewed initially at [BlackBerry DevCon 2012 Europe][devcon2012_europe] and then presented in detail at [BlackBerry 10 Jam][bb10jam].